Patricol/dockerfiles-public/README.md

 ## Misc Notes

-make_dockerfiles.sh is used to generate multiple versions of dockerfiles; allowing me to, for example, have multiple chains of container tags based on different versions of Ubuntu, including Ubuntu+Cuda; without and code duplication in the files that I actually edit.
+make_dockerfiles.sh is used to generate multiple versions of dockerfiles; allowing me to, for example, have multiple chains of container tags based on different versions of Ubuntu, including Ubuntu+Cuda; without any code duplication in the files that I actually edit.